This article has links to products and services we love, which we may make commission from.

 If you can’t shake your sweet tooth, The Donut Pub is a must for you; it’s been giving New Yorkers a sugar rush for nearly 60 years.

-With two locations, one at 203 w 14th and one on 740 Broadway, you won’t be able to stay away from their delicious creations.
+With two locations, one at 203 W. 14th and one at 740 Broadway, you won’t be able to stay away from their delicious creations.

 And in case someone in your group doesn’t like donuts (although I doubt this is possible), you can get other items like coffee and pastries, as well as breakfast and lunch items like bagels and sandwiches.

 Plus, if you realize you can’t live without them once you return home, they also offer nationwide shipping.

 If drinking isn’t your scene and you’ve confused all the sugar your teeth can handle, get lost at the four floors of new and used books at the landmark Strand Bookstore on 828 Broadway at 12th Street.

 With over two million books, events, and knowledgeable staff members, it’s easy to lose time in this historic East Village shop, which is on the original Book Row and is open until 8pm.